mapproxy/mapproxy/doc/caches.rst

 .. versionadded:: 1.8.x

 Store tiles in a `geopackage <http://www.geopackage.org/>`_ database.
 MapProxy creates a tile table if one isn't defined and populates the required meta data fields.
-This backend is good for datasets that require portabilitiy.
-Data can be distributed over multiple nodes providing a fault-tolernt and high-available storage.
-A Riak cluster is masterless and each node can handle read and write requests.
+This backend is good for datasets that require portability.
 Available options:

 ``filename``: